 Eat the rainbow

-A diet high in fruits and vegetables and low in red meat is associated with a healthy colon.
-Here are a few tips for adopting this type of diet:
+A diet high in fruits and vegetables and low in red meat is

 - Limit processed meat: Eating as little as 50 grams of processed meat a day, like hotdogs bacon, or bologna, increases your risk for colorectal cancer by 18 percent.